renzorlive/vimmaster/README.md

 Each correctly executed command scores points, while speed and precision determine the final score.
 This mode offers an engaging way to sharpen your Vim skills by combining rapid-fire challenges with real-time feedback, making learning Vim commands both fun and effective.
 Try to beat your highest score and see how quickly you can master essential Vim commands!

+## Cheat Mode
+Open the built-in, interactive cheat sheet to explore and practice commands on demand.
+- Toggle: `Ctrl+/` or click the “Cheat Mode” button
+- Search/filter by name or description
+- Commands grouped by category (Movement, Editing, Search, Other)
+- Each entry shows keys, a short description, and an example
+- Click any command to launch a mini-practice; you’ll return to the cheat sheet after completing it
+- Practiced commands are highlighted in the list

 ## How Validation Works
 - Each level defines a target cursor location, target text, or target content layout.